 This is the fifth in my series of best books to learn Go in 2023.
-Here’s the index for the entire series:
+Read my conclusion or here’s the index for the entire series:

 - Go Programming Language for Dummies by Wei-Meng Lee